 The four types of Life Scope PT transport monitors |

-being the version of SpO2 algorithm.
-It should be clear the SpO2 algorithm for the USA market and ex-USA market are not the same version, the latest version is refrained from use in the USA market.
+The two models (BSM-1773 and BSM-1763) on left side of above image make use of Nihon Kohden SpO2 algorithms but they have different version of SpO2 algorithm.
+The SpO2 algorithm for the USA market and ex-USA market are not the same version, the manufacturer is of course not obliged to explain the reason why the latest version is refrained from use in the USA market.

-remaining two models on the right, namely BSM-1733 and BSM-1753 are
+The remaining two models on the right side of above image, namely BSM-1733 and BSM-1753 are using SpO2 OEM boards supplied by Masimo and Nellcor respectively.

 Some